-- Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives.
+- Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.
 But drug interactions can complicate HIV treatment.

-- To avoid drug interactions, tell your health care provider about all prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- Health care providers carefully consider potential drug interactions before recommending an HIV regimen.
+So before taking HIV medicines, tell your health care provider about all prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.

 What is a drug interaction?

-Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives.
+Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.
 But drug interactions, especially drug-drug interactions, can complicate HIV treatment.

-Drug-drug interactions between HIV medicines and other medicines are also common.
-For example, some HIV medicines may make hormonal birth control less effective.
-Women using hormonal contraceptives may need to use an additional or different method of birth control to prevent pregnancy.
+Before recommending an HIV regimen, health care providers carefully consider potential drug-drug interactions between HIV medicines.
+They also ask about other medicines a person may be taking.
+For example, a health care provider may ask a woman with HIV whether she is using hormonal birth control.
+Some HIV medicines may make hormonal birth control less effective, so women using hormonal contraceptives may need to use an additional or different method of birth control to prevent pregnancy.
 For more information about using birth control and HIV medicines at the same time, view the AIDSinfo HIV and Birth Control infographic.

-Can drug-food interactions and drug-condition interactions affect people with HIV?
+Can drug-food interactions and drug-condition interactions affect people taking HIV medicines?

 Yes, the use of HIV medicines can lead to both drug-food interactions and drug-condition interactions.

 Food or beverages can affect the absorption of some HIV medicines and increase or reduce the concentration of the medicine in the blood.
 Depending on the HIV medicine, the change in concentration may be helpful or harmful.
-Instructions for HIV medicines affected by food specify whether to take the medicine with or without food.
-(HIV medicines not affected by food can be taken with or without food.)
+Directions on how to take HIV medicines specify whether to take the medicine with food, without food, or either way if the HIV medicine isn’t affected by food.

-Pregnancy is a condition that can affect how the body processes HIV medicines.
-Because of these pregnancy-related changes, dosing of an HIV medicine may change during different stages of pregnancy.
+Conditions such as kidney disease, hepatitis, and pregnancy can affect how the body processes HIV medicines.
+For example, because of pregnancy-related changes, dosing of an HIV medicine may change during different stages of pregnancy.
 But pregnant women should always consult with their health care providers before making any changes to their HIV regimens.